Mikaela/mikaela.github.io/pages/about.markdown

 * https://archive.today/qb7d5
 -->

+Oh, and even if I talk about my transness (and other things) openly here, I prefer that *you don't talk about me being trans/autist to anyone* and *let me tell by myself* if I see reason to do it.
+People interested enough can put my name to any search engine and find here sooner or later.

 ## AS - Asperger's Syndrome

 I am AS-person and you might see it from the way I write and speak.
 I have